 - Is the system being operated and/or maintained by properly trained and licensed personnel?

 Bandages Don’t Work

-In the short-term, bandages can be helpful to keep a system running but what starts out as a short-term issue can quickly become long-term problem for you.
+In the short term, bandages can be helpful to keep a system running but what starts out as a short-term issue can quickly become a long-term problem for you.
 Bandages can turn into emergencies that cost more in the long term.

 For example, an oversized, rusty bag filter housing was leaking due to faulty lid seals and solids bypass was occurring due to corroded internal parts.
 The bypass of solids prematurely blinded the granular activated carbon media, requiring the replacement of the carbon media more often than necessary.
 Smaller stainless-steel filtration housings and regular maintenance on the lid gasket could have done the trick.
 In this example, the cost to replace and dispose of the spent carbon media greatly outweighed the cost to install stainless steel housings versus carbon steel at the onset of the project.

 Water treatment involving the collection and pumping of water, flow equalization, filtration of particulates, and carbon adsorption of organic compounds is very common.
 More difficult treatment can involve the removal of metals and other hard to treat organic compounds by various methods.
 If you have any suspicion that your treatment system is not operating efficiently, please contact a qualified and experienced engineer.